Queenscripts/TakeHomeProject-Sold.com/README.md

 ##### Backend

-A major milestone in working concurrently to connect the API to the front-end, I had to navigate around CORS blocking issues.
+A major milestone in working concurrently with the API and the front-end was in navigating around CORS blocking issues.
 This led me to add to the ./backend/src/main.ts file:

 ```ts
 app.enableCors();